QCaudron/psrg_qso_party/index.md

 **The PSRG QSO Party will begin on July 23rd at midnight Pacific time, and end on August 23rd at midnight.**

-## Rules
+# Rules

 1. **Eligibility**.
 All members of the Puget Sound Repeater Group are eligible to participate.
 2. **Exchange**.
 The exchange must include your name and an [RS(T) signal report](https://en.wikipedia.org/wiki/R-S-T_system).
 3. **Modes**.
 Contacts must be made between two members of the PSRG, in simplex mode (without the use of any repeater), on any band and in any mode.
 4. **Internet and digital contacts**.
 Echolink, Allstar, DMR, and DSTAR contacts are valid so long as they are direct, and not via a repeater, link, or conference.
 Digital contacts are fine as long as the exchange includes name and RST.
-For example, with FT8, this means moving away from the normal macros and including your name; the FT8 signal report is fine.
+For example, with FT8, this means moving away from the standard macros and including your name (the FT8 signal report is fine).
 5. **Skeds**.
 Arranging your QSO beforehand, on the repeater or otherwise, is perfectly fine.
 However, contacts on the Double Nickel Simplex Net don’t count, as they are part of a net and not standard simplex contacts.

-## Example exchange
+# Example exchange

 This is a minimal contact, which includes the required name, RS(T), and grid square exchange.
 Feel free to chat about anything and everything !